opencord/maas/QUICKSTART.md

    - mgmtbr - Not associated with a physical network and used to connect in the VM created by the openstack install that is part of XOS

-The Ansible scripts configurate MAAS to support DHCP/DNS/PXE on the eth2 and mgmtbr interfaces.
+The Ansible scripts configure MAAS to support DHCP/DNS/PXE on the eth2 and mgmtbr interfaces.

 ### Create and Boot Compute Node
 To create a compute node you use the following vagrant command.
-This command will create a VM that PXE boots to the interface on which the MAAS server is listenting. **This task is executed on your host machine and not in the development virtual machine.**
+This command will create a VM that PXE boots to the interface on which the MAAS server is listening. **This task is executed on your host machine and not in the development virtual machine.**
 ```
 vagrant up computenode
 ```

-Vagrant will create a UI for this VM which should display so that the boot process of the compute node can be visually monitored.
+Vagrant will create a UI, which will popup on your screen, so that the PXE boot process of the compute node can be visually monitored.
+After an initial PXE boot of the compute node it will automatically be shutdown.

 The compute node Vagrant machine it s bit different that most Vagrant machine because it is not created with a user account to which Vagrant can connect, which is the normal behavior of Vagrant.
-Instead the Vagrant files is configued with a _dummy_ `communicator` which will fail causing the following error to be displayed, but the compute node Vagrant machine will still have been created correctly.
+Instead the Vagrant files is configured with a _dummy_ `communicator` which will fail causing the following error to be displayed, but the compute node Vagrant machine will still have been created correctly.
 ```
 The requested communicator 'none' could not be found.